Rams receiver Beckham injures left knee in 2nd quarter

 INGLEWOOD, Calif.
 (AP) — Odell Beckham Jr.'s first Super Bowl appearance was a short one.

-The Los Angeles Rams wide receiver suffered an injury to his left knee during the second quarter against the Cincinnati Bengals.
+The Los Angeles Rams wide receiver suffered an injury to his left knee during the second quarter of a 23-20 win against the Cincinnati Bengals on Sunday.

 It is the same knee Beckham injured midway through the 2020 season in Cleveland, which caused him to miss the rest of the season.